johnsusek/praeco/README.md

 - There is no obligation to add features.
 - We do not always answer issues.

+#### Can you support a version that is not the latest version?

+Not Support

 #### Is it possible to set Percentage Match on the screen?

 Not Support